-What about the Stratus variant?
+What is the Stratus variant?

 One symptom that stands out with Stratus infections is hoarseness.
 Patients have also reported dry coughs and sore throats, along with more familiar Covid symptoms like fever, muscle aches, and fatigue.